Student (National) Visa

 2. Photograph.
 One recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.

 3. Valid passport.
-The passport must be valid for the duration of study.
+The passport must be valid for at least 90 days after the duration of study.
+If applying for a study visa for a stay longer than 180 days, the passport must be valid for at least 15 full months (or 455 days) from the intended date of entry into Spain.
 Where the passport has been issued less than one year, also present the previous expired passport.
 For passport holders who are not nationals of Jamaica, Antigua and Barbuda, The Bahamas, Dominica or St. Kitts and Nevis, a copy of the corresponding resident and/or work permit must be submitted.

 • Acceptance for a non-remunerated internship on the basis of a signed agreement.